Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 • A healthy mind makes responsible choices about waste, resources, and nature.

-• Strong youth are more likely to participate in community cleanups, tree planting, and eco-projects.
+• Healthy young people are more likely to participate in community cleanups, tree planting, and environmental projects.

 You cannot care for the Earth if you ignore the health of your own body and mind.